jtassarotti/ProbCompCert/stanfrontend/USAGE.md

 ```

 For the most part, compilation and the correctness proof treat these
-distributions as "black boxes", so it is not difficult to extend the
+distributions as "black boxes", so it is not too difficult to extend
-standard library with additional functions.
+the standard library with additional functions.
 (See DEVELOPERS.md for
 information about that).

 Additionally, ProbCompCert does not support Stan's "|" syntax for